 Grain farmers call for end to CN Rail strike due to propane shortage

+'Losing crop as we speak': grain farmers call for end to CN Rail strike

 Ripened wheat ready for harvest in a large crop field near Maple Creek, Saskatchewan on August 21, 2013.
 (Larry MacDougal / The Canadian Press)